ipatch/chrisrjones_web/README.md

 ### maintenance / september 2023

+this app should be able to work within a docker environment and a legacy rvm environment. 👍️

 recently i have started to migrate the rails api and the full stack rails app itself to work with docker and docker-compose. below are some useful commands for working with the app when using docker & friends.

 ```